python/cpython/Doc/library/stdtypes.rst

    If no positional argument is given, an empty dictionary is created.
    If a positional argument is given and it is a mapping object, a dictionary is created with the same key-value pairs as the mapping object.
-Otherwise, the positional argument must be an :term:`iterator` object.
-Each item in the iterable must itself be an iterator with exactly two objects.
+Otherwise, the positional argument must be an :term:`iterable` object.
+Each item in the iterable must itself be an iterable with exactly two objects.
 The first object of each item becomes a key in the new dictionary, and the second object the corresponding value.
 If a key occurs more than once, the last value for that key becomes the corresponding value in the new